Sanggok Ma clan

 The Sanggok Ma clan is one of the Korean clans.
 Their Bon-gwan is in Chengde, China.
-According to the census held in 2015, the number of Sanggok Ma clan clan was 232.
+According to the census held in 2015, the number of Sanggok Ma clan was 232.
 Their founder was Ma Gui who worked as general in Ming dynasty.
 He was dispatched as a member of troop during Japanese invasions of Korea (1592–98).
 He found Sanggok Ma clan because Ma Sun sang, his great-grandchild, naturalized in Korea.